This topic describes how to connect to a Windows instance from a local client.

 - Click the Start icon, enter mstsc in the search box, and then press the Enter key.

 - Press Win+R to open the Run dialog box, enter mstsc, and then press the Enter key.

 - In the Remote Desktop Connection dialog box, perform the following operations in sequence:

 - Set Computer to the public IP address or EIP of the instance.

 - Set Username.
 The default username is Administrator.
 If you do not want to manually enter your username and password again the next time you connect to the instance, you can select Allow me to save credentials.

 - Optional:If you want to copy files from your local client to the instance, click the Local Resources tab to view the options for sharing local computer resources.

 - If you want to copy only text, select Clipboard.

 If you want to copy files, click More..., select Drives, and then select the letters of the drives from which you want to copy files.

-- Optional:If you have specific requirements on the size of the remote desktop window, you can
+- Optional:If you have specific requirements on the size of the remote desktop window, click

 - Click Connect.